diegoiast/fdbox/readme.md

 <img src="fdbox-osx-apple-silicon.png" />
 </p>

+Yes this code compiles on DOS 8086 16bit, Windows 8086 32bit and Linux amd64 and OSX64/ARM!.
+I see no reasons why should it fail to compile on other platforms/OS.
 ## Status

  * Only DOS commands are supported.
 Unix commands might follow.
- * Code compiles only under GCC (Windows+Linux).
-TCC (DOS).
+ * Code compiles using clang/GCC (Windows+Linux+OSX), TCC (DOS), OpenWatcom2/snapshot (DOS).
- * Github actions compiles all the code for Linux, Windows and OSX, the worlflow also runs the test on all platforms.
-(DOS automatic builds are not available yet).
+ * Github actions compiles all the code for Linux, Windows, MSDOS and OSX, the worlflow also runs the test on all platforms. (tests do not run on MSDOS yet).
  * Currently I am using LibC's functions - so I am limited to standard C code support for localization.
- * `TurboC` does need a proper makefile.
  * All commands support multiple arguments (like Unix shells), unlike DOS which you cannot do `del /r file1.txt *.bat /f`, and arguments can come even after file names (not only at the begining of the command).